abrt/doc/conf.rst

 ABRT can detect a kernel panic using the ``abrt-vmcore`` service, which is provided by the ``abrt-addon-vmcore`` package.
 The service starts automatically on system boot and searches for a core dump file in the ``/var/crash/`` directory.
-If a core dump file is found, ``abrt-vmcore`` creates the problem data directory in the ``/var/spool/abrt/`` directory and moves the core dump file to the newly created problem data directory.
+If a core dump file is found, ``abrt-vmcore`` creates the problem data directory in the ``/var/spool/abrt/`` directory and copies the core dump file to the newly created problem data directory.
 After the ``/var/crash/`` directory is searched through, the service is stopped until the next system boot.

 To configure ABRT to detect a kernel panic, perform the following steps: